Mark Angel (comedian): Early and personal life

-Angel was born in 1991 in Port Harcourt, Rivers State, Nigeria.
-He attended Obafemi Awolowo University to study medicine, but left for family reasons.
-After college, he studied cinematography in India and spent time in Nigeria gaining experience in cinematography and theater, but could not find stable paying work in Nollywood.
+Angel was born in 1991 in Port Harcourt, Rivers State.
+His parents hail from Imo State.
+He attended Obafemi Awolowo University to study medicine but left for family reasons.
+After college, he studied cinematography in India and spent time in Nigeria gaining experience in cinematography and theater but could not find stable paying work in Nollywood.
 He began independent filmmaking in 2013 under his studio, Mechanic Pictures.
-He is a supporter of Chelsea FC.

-He can understand both Igbo and Yoruba, the two most-spoken native languages in Nigeria.

 Mark Angel Comedy

 Angel is best known for Mark Angel Comedy, a series of YouTube comedy shorts that feature a number of people from Angel's family and neighborhood in Port Harcourt.
-Many of the shorts involve clever children, primarily Emmanuella and Success.
+Many of the shorts involve children, primarily Emmanuella and Success.

-Angel's first well known short is "Oga Landlord," wherein a man late on rent (Angel) is trying to hide from his landlord (Daddy Humble), and tries in vain to have a child (Emmanuella) cover for him (e.g. "My uncle is not around.
+Angel's first well known short is "Oga Landlord," wherein a man late on rent (Angel) is trying to hide from his landlord (Daddy Humble) and tries in vain to have a child (Emmanuella) cover for him (e.g. "My uncle is not around.
 He just told me.").

-Samuel is Angel's longest-appearing actress.
+Emmanuella is Angel's longest-appearing actress.
 She has won comedy awards in Nigeria and Australia for her work with Angel, and is Africa's youngest YouTube award winner.
-She started film work in school as part of a class video project, prior to being chosen by Angel for his stable of actors.
-Samuel's videos often reach up to a million views in the first week after posting.
+She started film work in school as part of a class video project prior to being chosen by Angel for his stable of actors.
+Videos starring her often reach up to a million views in the first week after posting.

 Mark Angel Comedy received a plaque from YouTube for having reached one million subscriptions in 2017.
 It was the first Nigerian-based YouTube channel to reach that threshold.

 In 2018 it was announced that Samuel would be attached to an upcoming Disney feature film.

 On 2 April 2020, during the COVID-19 lockdowns, Emmanuella, Success, and Regina Daniels were featured in a skit by Ofego titled "Lockdown" on his YouTube channel, using archive footage.